• Cooking Method

 Many years went by and I refined my recipe to be exactly how I like it.
 This is one of those recipes that you make by tasting as you go and adjusting, so having it as a written recipe is weird for me.
 Sometimes your yogurt is tangier because it’s older, sometimes your lemon is weirdly sweet?

-This recipe here is my standard, no-fail dip, but easily adjustable by modifying the amount of lemon juice, spices, and salt.
+This authentic Greek tzatziki recipe is my standard, no-fail dip, but easily adjustable by modifying the amount of lemon juice, spices, and salt.
 Some love it with fresh mint.
 Taste it before you serve it.

 Greek Yogurt or Regular Plain Yogurt